MicrosoftDocs/Viva/Viva/engage/work-with-external-users/external-messaging-faq.md

 ### Q: What rights do verified admins have?

 A: [Verified admins](../manage-viva-engage-users/manage-viva-engage-admins.md) can remove all external participants from any conversation any time.
-They can also see which files and conversations are accessible to external users by using data export.
-For more information, see [Find external participants in a Yammer network.](find-external-participants.md)
+They can also see which files and conversations are accessible to external participants by using data export.
+For more information, see [Find external participants in a Viva Engage network.](find-external-participants.md)

-### Q: If I have keyword monitoring in place, will it apply to messages external participants post in my network?
+### Q: If I have keyword monitoring in place, does it apply to messages that external participants post in my network?

 Yes.
 Keyword monitoring applies to any posts in your network, including those from external participants.